ryaankara/weather/README.md

 that to dark sky (hyperlocal weather website) in order to retrieve and convert information into real world, accessible current weather data.

-Once you have downloaded this project, use a command prompt to navigate to this folder.
+Once you have downloaded this project, move the folder into your desktop.
+Then use a command prompt to navigate to this folder.
 You will have to use the command "npm install" in order to install yargs.
 Then call the app file with the following command - "node app.js" followed by "-a" to call the address function.
 Directly after this, type in the zipcode of the location that you are seeking